-At the end of the eighth semester, the ten students with the highest total quality points (ranks 1-10) will be designated "Honor Graduates".
+At the end of the eighth semester, the ten students with the highest GPA (ranks 1-10) will be designated "Honor Graduates".
 All honor graduates must also receive an Academic or Technical Honors Diploma.
-The Valedictorian and Salutatorian of each class will be the top two students with the highest quality points at the end of eight semesters.
+The Valedictorian and Salutatorian of each class will be the top two students with the highest GPA at the end of eight semesters.
 If there is a tie for Valedictorian, no Salutatorian will be named.

 To be eligible for Valedictorian or Salutatorian, a student must have attended Clarksville High School at least four semesters.
-These awards will be announced at graduation with special recognition.
+Awards will be announced at graduation with special recognition.